winwin-official/whitepaper/README.md

 ## HOW

-We will introduce a truly decentralized exchange platform and proof-of- stake blockchain network with cross-chain atomic-swap capabilities to facilitate the direct transacting of value between network users.
+We will introduce a truly decentralized exchange platform and proof-of-stake blockchain network with cross-chain atomic-swap capabilities to facilitate the direct transacting of value between network users.
 There will be no fees for the direct peer-to-peer exchanges, as these transactions are performed directly between user wallets.
 The TWINS cryptocurrency will be used to power the exchange platform for buy and sell order listings and to reward the community-supported and decentralized hosting of network nodes.

 ## ABOUT US